kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 ### Get account details and balance

-You now have the account name for the credential identifier associated withy the passkey on the user's device.
+You now have the account name for the credential identifier associated with the passkey on the user's device.
 With this information, you can proceed to retrieve all of the account details by executing a local transaction.
 The following code example again uses the functional programming pattern for creating and executing